JeanineA/GettingData_TidyData/README.md

 ##Overview

 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent analysis.
-The source data for this project is Human Activity Recognition Using Smartphones.
+The source data for this project is located at [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 A full description of the source data used as a basis for this project can be found at The UCI Machine Learning Repository.
 This project requires data transformations and calculations to create a tidy data set.
 A description of the data transformations and resulting tidy dataset can be found this repro's Code Book.

 ##Using this Script